-Arguments for and against transparency in health-care pricing are featured in a New England Journal of Medicine piece published March 10, 2011.
+Arguments for and against health-cost transparency are featured in a New England Journal of Medicine piece published March 10, 2011.

 An excerpt: “It is difficult to defend the obscuring of health care prices.
 The challenges associated with leveraging price transparency to moderate overall health care spending, however, may explain the limited role that this tactic has played in health care reform proposals.
 Attempts to increase cost-conscious shopping and reduce spending through price-transparency programs are appealing, however, because these efforts can be implemented without disrupting current payment systems and because market-based approaches to health care reform generally enjoy broad political support.”

 Patients quite often believe that higher-priced care is better, say the authors, Anna D. Sinaiko, Ph.D. and Meredith B. Rosenthal, Ph.D.

 The comments are particularly revealing.
 A California doctor, Thomas Najarian, writes, “My wife needed a breast MRI from a university hospital last year.
 Their charge without insurance was over $8,000, with a cash discount to over $5,000.
 They refused to state what they would receive from a typical insurance contract, but the amount was closer to $1,000.”